Pumpkin perfection: fluffy filling, crunchy crust, a crown of whipped cream

 This year, treat everyone to pumpkin pie with a delicious difference — a light and airy chiffon filling that’s simple to make.

-Dissolve the gelatin thoroughly — otherwise the chiffon won’t hold its shape, will be difficult to cut.
+To make this pumpkin chiffon pie, dissolve the gelatin thoroughly — otherwise the chiffon won’t hold its shape, and will be difficult to cut.
 The best method, when only a small amount of liquid is used, as in this recipe: Sprinkle gelatin over cold liquid (1), so granules swell first, dissolve more easily when placed over heat and stirred constantly.
 Cook, stirring gently.

 Mix piecrust ingredients right in the pie plate; press mixture very firmly (2) onto plate to be sure crust will hold together later, when cut.